care-group/conferences/README.md

 ### Conferences

-This list covers conferences of specific interest to our research group, in addition to machine learning and robotics conferences more broadly.
+This list covers conferences of specific interest, in addition to machine learning and robotics conferences more broadly.
 Jackie Tseng already has a comprehensive and useful list of those conferences [here](https://jackietseng.github.io/conference_call_for_paper/conferences.html).

 | Conference | Location | Submission Deadline | Conference Date | Website |
 |-----------------|----------|:-------------------:|:---------------:|:-------:|